 What is raclette?

-There’s even a place in Izmir, Turkey called Sir Winston Optimum that has started making raclette cheeseburgers.
+There’s even a place in Izmir, Turkey called Sir Winston Optimum that had added raclette cheeseburgers. to its menu

-Looking for more places that serve raclette?
+Looking for more places that serve this alluring melted cheese?
 You can find them on Glutto right here.

 - 2 lbs. raclette cheese (wedge or half wheel)